anasada/trial-showing-vs-doing/README.md

 # Extending Showing vs Doing (trial vers.)

 This project was an early attempt at a later project (showing-vs-doing) in order to become acquainted with HTML and CSS.

 ## Description

-An in-depth paragraph about your project and overview of use.
+A web page with a 5x5 grid in the center, with the bottom-right square of the grid filled green.